isglobal-brge/methylclock/README.md

 - **Hannum's clock**: It uses 71 CpGs described in @hannum2013genome.
 It was trained using 450K array in blood samples.
 Another are-related biomarer is also computed:
      - **AMAR** (Apparent Methylomic Aging Rate): Measure proposed in @hannum2013genome computed as the ratio between DNAm age and the chronological age.
 - **BNN**: It uses Horvath's CpGs to train a Bayesian Neural Network (BNN) to predict DNAm age as described in @alfonso2018.
-- **Horvath's skin+blood clock (Horvath2)**: Epigenetic clock for skin and blood cells.
+- **Horvath's skin+blood clock (skinHorvath)**: Epigenetic clock for skin and blood cells.
 It uses 391 CpGs described in @horvath2018epigenetic.
 It was trained using 450K EPIC arrays in skin and blood sampels.
 - **PedBE clock**: Epigenetic clock from buccal epithelial swabs.
 It's intended purpose is buccal samples from individuals aged 0-20 years old.
 It uses 84 CpGs described in @mcewen2019pedbe.
 The authors gathered 1,721 genome-wide DNAm profiles from 11 different cohorts with individuals aged 0 to 20 years old.
 - **Wu's clock**: It uses 111 CpGs described in @wu2019dna.
 It is designed to predict age in children.
 It was trained using 27K and 450K.